pubsubdb/pubsubdb/docs/quickstart.md

 const response2 = await pubSubDB.pubsub('abc.test', {});
 ```

 From the outside (from the caller's perspective), the flow behavior doesn't appear much different.
-But behind the scenes, two activities will now run when called: the trigger and the activity.
-The trigger will transition to the activity, and the activity will transition to the end of the flow.
+But behind the scenes, two activities will now run when called: the `trigger` (t1) and the `activity` (a1).
+The `trigger` will transition to the `activity`, and the `activity` will transition to the end of the flow.

 ## The Simplest Compositional Flow
 This example shows the simplest *compositional flow* possible (where one flow triggers another).
 Composition allows for standardization and component re-use.
 Save this YAML descriptor as `abc.3.yaml`: